 The preparation of financial statements in conformity with GAAP requires management to make a number of significant estimates and assumptions.
-These include estimates of: the fair value of Excess MSRs and MSRs (collectively, "Servicing Related Assets"); RMBS and derivatives; credit losses, including the period of time during which the Company anticipates an increase in the fair values of RMBS sufficient to recover unrealized losses on those RMBS; and other estimates that affect the reported amounts of certain assets, revenues, liabilities and expenses as of the date of, and for the periods covered by, the consolidated interim financial statements.
+These include estimates of: the fair value of mortgage servicing rights ("MSRs" or "Servicing Related Assets"); residential mortgage-backed securities ("RMBS" or "securities") and derivatives; credit losses, including the period of time during which the Company anticipates an increase in the fair values of RMBS sufficient to recover unrealized losses on those RMBS; and other estimates that affect the reported amounts of certain assets, revenues, liabilities and expenses as of the date of, and for the periods covered by, the consolidated interim financial statements.
 It is likely that changes in these estimates will occur in the near term.
-The Company's estimates are inherently subjective in nature.
+The Company's estimates are inherently subjective.
 Actual results could differ from the Company's estimates, and the differences may be material.